OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

           | one-lobe = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Indirect sampling and evaluation strategy: all lobes using one path segment per lobe (multi-sample), all lobes using one shared path segment (one-sample), or one lobe.</p>
+        <p class="scene-class-attr-comment">Indirect sampling and evaluation strategy: all lobes using one path segment per lobe (multi-sample), all lobes using one shared path segment (one-sample), or one lobe.</p>

     </p>